 A place like no other in the United States is the Apostle Islands National Lakeshore, which includes 21 islands and 12 miles of mainland shoreline.
-Dotting Lake Superior just off of the Bayfield County shoreline, the "Apostles" have been formed by and are subject to the majesty and fury of the big lake called "Gitchigumi" by the Ojibwe tribe.
+Dotting Lake Superior just off of the Bayfield County shoreline, the "Apostles" have been formed by and are subject to the majesty and fury of the big lake called "Gitchigumi" by the Ojibwe.

 Important Winter Weather Information